turingschool/lesson_plans/ruby_02-web_applications_with_ruby/models_databases_relationships.markdown

 ### Databases in Rails Apps

-* `rails new appname --database=postgresql` to generate a Rails app with a PostgreSQL database configured
+* `rails new appname --database=postgresql` (or `rails new appname -d postgresql`) to generate a Rails app with a PostgreSQL database configured
 * what's the difference between test, dev, and production databases?

 ### One-to-Many